RTXM-C/EMMPREDMLsub/README.md

 # EMMPREDMLsub

 **EMMPREDMLsub** is a deep learning-based framework for predicting mRNA subcellular localization in a multi-label setting.
 It integrates ESM2 for powerful sequence representation and adopts the MMDO-MDPU resampling strategy to handle imbalanced datasets, improving prediction robustness and accuracy.
+The online predictor can be found at http://www.emmpredmlsub.com/

 ## Repository Structure